Qwaekactyl/Qwaekactyl/README.md

 <hr>

-# Qwakeactyl-LTS | The Best Dashboard For Splitting Resources In Pterodactyl Panel
+# Qwakeactyl V2.2 LTS | The Best Dashboard For Splitting Resources In Pterodactyl Panel
 **NOTE - This Is A Long Term Support Version We Will Keep Updating And Providing Support For This Version**

 Making a free or paid host and need a way for users to sign up, earn coins, manage servers?
 Try out Qwakeactyl.